 I was particularly excited for this year because it was an anniversary year, so I was expecting big things.
 Last year there were fireworks for no reason at all.
 I was a bit disappointed that they didn’t have a special anniversary thing they did.
 If anything, it feels like they had a little LESS stuff going on this year.
 But, the puppets were awe-inspiring as always.
 Colonel Sanders is always a crowd favorite, but I personally prefer the Hunter S. Thompson.
 There were also giant fish on stilts and light-up jellyfish puppets.
 Performance wise, I gotta give it to the fish; not only did they walk around a music festival on stilts for three days, but they also danced.
 Props to them.

 Overall, it was an unforgettable festival.
-I danced to LCS Soundsystem, I cried to Conor Oberst, and I drank some delectable bourbon.
-Cheers to Forecastle for putting on one of the most incredible and well-organized festival I’ve ever been to.
+I danced to LCD Soundsystem, I cried to Conor Oberst, and I drank some delectable bourbon.
+Cheers to Forecastle for putting on one of the most incredible and well-organized festivals I’ve ever been to.
 We can’t wait until next year!